Colours – Cool vs. Warm

 Choosing Colours for your Home

 The colours of the rooms in your home are a direct reflection of your personality.
 While most of us may not spend a lot of time thinking about room colour, it affects us every day.
 Room colour can influence our moods and our thought.
+This is why choosing colours for your home is an important decision to make.

 Colour is powerful.
 It is stimulating, healing, soothing and fun.
 It is also a big commitment.
 When you understand how the temperature of a colour affects how it’s perceived, you can use that knowledge to design colour schemes that work for you.

 To choose successfully, ask yourself the following questions.
 What mood do you want to create?
 Which colours will help you achieve that mood?
-Is it a social room or private room?
+Is it a social room or a private room?

 Cool colours are best in private rooms where concentration, calmness and rest are most important, such as the bedroom, office or nursery.